 For proposed projects in the School of Engineering and Innovation please email STEM-EI-Research@Open.ac.uk.
 The best time to enquire is late autumn each year.

-- The OU has strong ongoing interests in: waste to energy (science, technology and policy); and in the use of energy in buildings and communities (in the UK and overseas).
+- The Open University has strong ongoing interests in: waste to energy (science, technology and policy); and in the use of energy in buildings and communities (in the UK and overseas).
 There are growing links between community energy programmes and the roll-out of smart grid electricity systems.

-- The OU has a rapidly growing programme of research into hydrogen science, technology and policy.
+- The OU has a growing programme of research into hydrogen science, technology and policy.
 Hydrogen has the potential to be a major low-carbon energy carrier in the future.
-There may be opportunities for PhD projects in these areas.

 Current/recent research projects